SoundMotives/SoundMotives/README.md

 # Hi there 👋

-## I'm Dave, a London-based full-stack developer.
+## I'm Dave, a London-based full-stack developer, with a particular passion for designing how things work on the backend.

+From March - July 2024, I worked as a full-stack developer for micro-mobility start up, Ventete, working predominantly on web development and 3rd party API integrations.
+I oversaw their migration from a Wordpress/PHP build to a Shopify build through June / July.

-I recently completed a 4 month Makers Bootcamp - taking the specialist track in software development.
+In January 2024, I completed a 4 month Makers Bootcamp - taking the specialist track in software development.
 Beyond the fundamentals of Python and Javascript, the bootcamp focused on the Golden Square principles (test driven development, object-oriented design, debugging and pair programming), alongside best practices for the design and building of databases and web applications.

 Prior to Makers, I participated in Stanford's annual 8-week Code In Place course.